Jorge Soler Player Props: Marlins vs. Mariners

 Jorge Soler At The Plate

-- In 31.7% of his games this season, Soler has tallied at least one RBI.
-In 11 of those games (17.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Soler has driven in a run in 21 games this season (32.8%), including 11 games with more than one RBI (17.2%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.